Andrew Benintendi Player Props: White Sox vs. Pirates

-On Saturday, Andrew Benintendi (on the back of going 1-for-5 with a double and an RBI) and the Chicago White Sox play the Pittsburgh Pirates, whose starting pitcher will be Vince Velasquez.
-First pitch is at 6:35 PM ET.
+On Sunday, Andrew Benintendi (coming off going 2-for-4 with an RBI) and the Chicago White Sox face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 1:35 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Giants.
+In his last appearance, he had two hits (going 2-for-4 with an RBI) against the Pirates.

 Andrew Benintendi Game Info & Props vs. the Pirates